 - Strain Cooked Papayas from water and discard the water.

-- Take Sugar along with 2 cups of water in a vessel and start boiling it in medium flame till sugar dissolves completely.
+- Take Sugar along with 2 cups of water in a vessel.

 - Add Vanilla essence to the Papaya mix and give it a light mix.

-- Now take 5 small bowls and 2-3 drops of food colour in each bowl (Red, Green, Blue and Orange); no colour is required for White Tutti Fruitti viz.
-Red, Orange, Blue , Green and White.
+- Now take 5 small bowls and 2-3 drops of food color in each bowl (Red, Green, Blue, and Orange).

-- Now divide cooked Papayas along with Sugar Syrup into the bowls and mix with spoons to coat Papaya Cubes with the colour.
+- Now divide cooked Papayas along with Sugar Syrup into the bowls.

-- Cover bowls with lid and leave those overnight to help Papaya cubes to absorb colour.
+- Cover bowls with lid and leave those overnight to help Papaya cubes to absorb color.

 - My Tutti Frutti took 1.5 days to dry completely.
 Completely dried Tutti Frutti won't stick together.

-- Store dried Tutti Frutti in Airtight container for future use.
+- Store dried Tutti Frutti in an Airtight container for future use.